Pennsylvania Legacies #188: TIPping Point

 Josh Raulerson (24:53):

-Matthew Edmond is assistant Director of Transportation and long range planning with the Montgomery County Planning Commission and also Dxecutive Director of the Montgomery County Transportation Authority.
+Matthew Edmond is assistant Director of Transportation and long range planning with the Montgomery County Planning Commission and also Executive Director of the Montgomery County Transportation Authority.
 That’ll do it for this episode of Pennsylvania Legacies.
 We release new ones every other Friday, so check back in a couple of weeks for the latest release.
 Until then, check out the PEC website, pecpa.org where you will find links and notes on this episode and many others that we’ve published over the years.
 You can stream them all right there in your web browser, or if you prefer, subscribe in your podcast app of choice.
 Until next time, for the Pennsylvania Environmental Council, I’m Josh Raulerson and thanks for listening.